 Review summary: Canon 1D Mark II vs 20D

->

-> So what conclusions can be drawn?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon 20D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

->

-> Arguments in favor of the Canon EOS-1D Mark II:
+Arguments in favor of the Canon EOS-1D Mark II:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.